Posted by Parrot and Ramsey Funeral Home on Jul 7, 2013

-She was preceded in death by one son and one daughter and two brothers and one sister.
+He was also preceded in death by one brother and one sister, Morris M. Gaskins and Ama Holt.

 Read More